Mirrors for Earth’s Energy Rebalancing

 Protecting Communities

-Farmer standing in a drought-stricken maize field with withered crops
+Farmer standing in a drought-stricken field of stressed crops

 Supporting Food Production